Project ROSE: Conclusion of the program

-The ROSE program was successful and saved Pakistan Air Force's financial capital to be spent in a huge amount on foreign exchange.
+The ROSE program saved the Pakistan Air Force financial capital that could be spent on the foreign exchange.
 Under this program, further upgrades were considered and recommendations were made for the procurement of Mirage 2000 from Qatar.

 Acquisitions of Mirage 2000s from Qatar were bypassed by the JS HQ when Indian IAF inducted the jets in its fleet.
-In 2003, the PAF bought 13 more Mirage IIIEs from Spain for spares cannibalization, and unlike the Australian or Lebanese purchases, that is just what they are being used for.
+In 2003, the PAF bought 13 more Mirage IIIEs from Spain for spare parts, and they were actually used for that purpose, unlike the Australian and Lebanese purchases.
 Their condition dictated their return to service was highly unlikely.
-Problems were encountered for the upgrade of the Mirage 5's role in naval variant for the Navy.
-However, this was eventually solved with the procurement of spare parts.
-Because of the program, the PAF gained an international reputation of expertise in maintaining and upgrading the Mirage for both air and naval versions.
+Problems were encountered for the upgrade of the Mirage 5's role in naval variant for the Navy, which was eventually solved with the procurement of spare parts.

-The ROSE program provided the PAF with experience in aircraft technology and the capability to undertake similar projects in the future.
-The Mirage received new capabilities, thus improving its performance dramatically.
 The program contributed to maintaining the operational relevance of Mirage aircraft in Pakistan’s air defense strategy.
 The program was meant to be continued for some time after 2003, but the Pakistan Air Force had to terminate it due to a combination of high costs and aging Mirage III/5 airframes.